 In many countries, lockdowns have left businesses with no choice but to close their doors.
 This means small businesses can’t operate as normal and are losing vital revenue.
 But we’ve also seen companies adapting and finding innovative ways to offer their products online.
 A great example is this German bakery now taking orders via their online shop and offering next day delivery, and this London bar delivering cocktails to your door.

 We want to support you to adapt to these challenging times with all the features you need to keep your business running online (even if your physical doors are closed).
 That’s why we’ve added a new Local pickup option, so you can offer contactless pickups to keep your business going and your customers safe.
 So what can you do to adapt your business to the current situation?

 With all of us social distancing, this is the perfect way to keep sales up whilst keeping yourself and your customers safe.
 You can now give local customers the option to pick up their package outside your shop door (or wherever you choose) with special pickup instructions like the location and collection time.

 Once you confirm their order is ready for collection, your customers will get an automatic pickup confirmation email with the details you’ve included.

 What should you include in your instructions?

-- Pickup location.
+- Pickup address.
 Add the address where you want the customer to pick up their merchandise.
 It may differ from your store location so be sure to make this clear.
 If the place is a bit hidden try giving extra hints as to how to find it e.g. the yellow door on the right.

 - Collection time.
-To avoid more that one person collecting at a time, you can give each customer a specific time slot via email or text.
-Alternatively, you can offer pickups within a certain window e.g. between 9 am – 1 pm and use chalk to mark out queuing spots with a 2-meter distance in between, in case more that one person shows up at the same time.
+To avoid more than one person collecting at a time, you can give each customer a specific time slot via email or text.
+Alternatively, you can offer pickups within a certain window e.g. between 9 am – 1 pm and use chalk to mark out queuing spots with a 2-meter distance in between, in case more than one person shows up at the same time.